Angelo Meli: After the establishment of the Partnership

 Once the Detroit Partnership was established, Meli became the first and longest serving consigliere.
 He was considered to be one of the five members of the Ruling Council of the Partnership, along with Joseph Zerilli, Peter Licavoli, Black Bill Tocco, and John Priziola.
 He was a major figure in illegal weapons smuggling and in settling labor disputes.
 Smuggling liquor across the border from Canada was also a very lucrative practice for Meli and the Partnership.
 Meli's involvement in labor racketeering helped establish Jimmy Hoffa's rise in the Teamsters Union.
 He suffered only one conviction; on charges of carrying a concealed weapon.
-Meli had extensive legitimate business holdings in the Michigan area, including a motel, a farm, a trucking company, a gas station, and two different music stores.
+Meli had extensive legitimate business holdings in Michigan area, including a motel, a farm, a trucking company, a gas station, and two different music stores.
 He also had holdings in a warehouse and a cold storage facility.

 Meli's family was very interconnected with the rest of the Detroit mafia community.
 His son, Vincent H. Meli (not to be confused with his nephew, Vincent A. Meli), married Pauline Perrone, daughter of Detroit mobster Santo Perrone, while his daughter Maria would go on to marry Jack Tocco, the eventual head of the Detroit Partnership.
 In 1957, the US government unsuccessfully attempted to deport Meli, on the grounds that he had lied about his criminal record on his application for citizenship.
 Over time, as Meli's health declined, he began to spend less time working with the Partnership, and spent more time at his residence in Fort Lauderdale, Florida.